canro91/canro91.github.io/_posts/2021-01-04-TruncateVsDelete.md

 ## Identity columns

 An identity column is a column with automatic incremented values.
-It use to create key values in tables.
+It's used to create key values in tables.

 Values for identity columns start from a "seed" value and increase by an "increment" value.
 You can use any number as seed and any positive or negative number as increment.
 By default, if you don't use any seed or increment, it starts from 1 and increments by 1. `IDENTITY = IDENTITY(1, 1)`

-**DELETE statements don't reset indentity columns.** It means new rows will have the next value in the identity columns.
+**DELETE statements don't reset identity columns.** It means new rows will have the next value in the identity columns.
 But, TRUNCATE does reset identity columns.
 The next new row will have the seed in the identity column.

 Let's delete all movies from our sample table and see the Id columns for the new movies.